 The Philippines, officially known as the Republic of the Philippines, is a sovereign island nation located in the western part of the Pacific Ocean, Southeast Asia.
 Its capital and largest cities are Manila and Quezon City respectively.
 The Philippines consists of approximately 7,641 islands which have been categorized into three geographical divisions, Luzon, Visayas, and Mindanao.
 The Philippines cover an area of approximately 115,831 square miles with an approximate population of 100 million making it the 12th most populous country in the world.
-The Philippines is prone to earthquakes, but it is also a great country with abundant natural resources.
 The country is home to 240 protected areas, 35 of them being national parks.

 National Parks Of The Philippines

 Bataan National Park

 The Bataan National Park is located in the Bataan Province, Central Luzon Region 63 miles away from Manila.
 It was established in 1945 and covered an area of approximately 119 square miles, but over the years the area has been reduced to 92 square miles.
 Mount Natib is located at the center of the park and is surrounded by 4 miles of forest which provide an exceptional view of nature, bird viewing, trekking, various peaks, and waterfalls.
 The park is covered with tropical jungles and mountainous terrains with geological features such as the rivers, and flowers.
 Wild monkeys, insects, and birds are also found in the park.